Lester Bower

 Lester Leroy Bower Jr. (November 20, 1947 – June 3, 2015) was an American man executed for the 1983 murders of four men in Grayson County, Texas.
 Bower spent 31 years on death row and received six stays of execution.
 He was executed at the Texas State Penitentiary, aged 67, becoming the oldest prisoner executed by Texas since 1976, until the execution of 70-year-old Billie Coble in 2019.

 Biography

 Lester Leroy Bower Jr. was born on November 20, 1947, in Arlington, Texas.
-A college-educated chemical salesman, prior to his conviction, Bower had no criminal record and was married with two children.
+A college-educated chemical salesman, Bower was married with two children and had no criminal record prior to his conviction.

 Crime

 On October 8, 1983, the bodies of four men, Bob Tate, Jerry Brown, Philip Good and Ronald Mayes, were discovered in a Texas airplane hangar, all were shot in the head at close range.
 Mayes was a former police officer and Good was a sheriff's deputy.
 Bower was later arrested after pieces of the victim's aircraft were found at his home.